 In 2005, once back in Nanaimo, I went on my own personal health journey which reinforced the importance to me of being able to communicate openly and honestly with people.
 My days of travelling taught me the importance of having a close knit community that is warm and understanding to share our struggles with and provide support.

 I completed my undergraduate degree in psychology in 1988 at UBC.
 From there, I volunteered for the Northern Arctic Helpline in Yellowknife, the Canadian Cancer Society’s peer telephone counselling program, and the Vancouver Island Crisis Society as a crisis counsellor.
 In 2004, I received my diploma as an Education Assistant and went on to complete my Master of Arts in Counselling Psychology degree at Yorkville University in 2016.
-More recently, I worked at the Ladysmith Resources Centre Association and the Nanaimo Family Life Association as a volunteer counsellor.
-I am a Certified Canadian Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA), and have completed Applied Suicide Intervention Skills Training (ASIST).
-In addition to having a private practice, I am a counsellor with North Island College where I work with adult students of all ages.
+More recently, I worked at the Ladysmith Resources Centre Association, the Nanaimo Family Life Association, and at North Island College where I worked with students of all ages.
+I am a Certified Canadian Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
+I have also completed additional training in Applied Suicide Intervention Skills Training (ASIST), and supporting first responders.